Resilient

 Allergists and Immunologists are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Allergists and Immunologists are labeled "Resilient" because the heart of this career — building patient relationships, making complex clinical judgments, and performing hands-on procedures like food allergy challenges — requires exactly the kind of human empathy and real-world decision-making that AI simply can't replicate.
-While AI is genuinely helping in exciting ways, like spotting patterns in diagnostic tests and handling paperwork through AI scribes, these tools are designed to support doctors, not replace them.
+Allergists and immunologists are considered Resilient because the most important parts of their work, including building patient relationships, making complex clinical judgments, and performing hands-on procedures like food allergy challenges, are things AI simply cannot do.
+While AI is genuinely helping in this field (for example, improving food allergy diagnostic accuracy by around 40% and automating note-taking), these tools are designed to assist doctors rather than replace them.

 Read full analysis